 Learn how to make entertaining easy in our series “A Time to Gather.”
-This Mother’s Day, treat Mom to an outing she’ll never forget.
-With helpful foodie tips, suggestions on finding the perfect basket, and more, this handy picnic guide is just what you need to knock her big day out of the park.
+With helpful foodie tips, suggestions on finding the perfect basket, and more, this handy picnic guide is just what you need for a superb day out.

-This Mother’s Day, do something unexpected to celebrate your mother and plan a one-of-a-kind custom picnic in her honor.
-Picnics are a great way to get outside and enjoy the spring weather, are good for families of any size, and can be scaled to any budget.
-And, best of all, they can be designed specifically around the things your mother loves most, creating a unique event she’ll never forget.
+Picnics are a great way to get outside and enjoy beautiful weather, are good for families of any size, and can be scaled to any budget.
+And, best of all, they can be designed specifically around the things you and your picnic guests will love most, creating a unique event they’ll never forget.

-Here are 11 expert tips to help you get started with your planning and preparation for your Mother’s Day picnic.
+Here are 11 expert tips to help you get started with your planning and preparation for the perfect picnic.

 1. Think outside the park

-Your local grassy knoll is great for taking the dogs out or grabbing some fresh air, but for a picnic your mother will cherish on her special day, think grander.
+Your local grassy knoll is great for taking the dogs out or grabbing some fresh air, but for a picnic that will go down in history, think grander.
 Beaches, lakesides, and riverbanks — basically anywhere near water — can all provide fantastic lush and unexpected settings.
 Or go for a short drive into the country, up into the mountains, or anywhere else near your home where the scenery is especially memorable.

 2. Select a theme